 In order to continue preserving and sharing our cultural and historic resources, We Need Your Help!

-- "Volunteering at the museum has given me a connection to my community.
+- "Volunteering at the museum has given me connection to my community.
 Feeling like part of a team has grounded me and helped me feel more at home, more rooted.
-It has provided an opportunity to meet new friends, utilize my creativity and desire to give back."
+It's provided an opportunity to meet new friends, utilize my creativity and desire to give back."
 Sandi Alexander, Museum Board Member

 Discover Your History The museum has an outstanding collection of historic documents, including Afton's original map on silk, diaries from early residents, business ledgers, burial information, photographs, property and family histories.
 Artifacts include historic farming implements, civil war memorabilia and Afton's first post office counter.
 Notable displays like "Wedding Dresses Through the Ages" have garnered rave reviews.

 - "While researching for my master's thesis, museum staff were incredibly helpful.
 I was impressed by the number and quality of primary resources available."
 LeslieThomas, MSc University of Edinburgh & Museum VIce President

 Its All About Connections Whether it's working with our Collections Manager to research property history, discover Minnesota and US history, or decorate 100’s of pumpkins; Afton Museum is a place where people connect and discover.
 Popular events attract visitors who return each year, and fun for every age.

 - “As a parent with young children, the museum holiday event is a unique opportunity.
 Engaging with volunteers making old-fashioned ornaments, takes kids back in time and lets me show them a sense of history.
 It's hard to find fun and educational places that are free and open to the public.
 The Museum provides that experience.”
 Steve Dorgan, Museum Supporter